mopidy/mopidy/docs/extensiondev.rst

    - any config values provided via command line arguments.

+9. Replace all use of ``mopidy.settings`` with the new config object.

-9. Add command line options for:
+10. Add command line options for:

    - loading an additional config file for this execution of Mopidy,